A Practical Validation of RIS Detection and Identification: Experimental Results

 \subsection{Both RISs Reachable Scenario}

-In this scenario, while approximately half of reflecting elements are assigned to RIS 1, the other half are assigned to RIS 2 as seen in Fig. \ref{fig:RIS Hardware Seperated}.
+In this scenario, while approximately half of reflecting elements are assigned to RIS 1, the other half are assigned to RIS 2.
 Accordingly, the states of elements are adjusted based on their assignments: those assigned to RIS 1 are configured according to the ARP of RIS 1, while those assigned to RIS 2 are configured according to the ARP of RIS 2.
-Fig. \ref{fig:Reachable_BothRISs_Correlation} shows the effect of the Tx gain on $\overline{D^{(l)}_{\text{max}}}$ for RIS 1 and RIS 2 when both RISs are reachable.
-The experiment is performed for two different positions of the UE.
-It is observed that while $\overline{D^{(1)}_{\text{max}}}$ in position 1 compared to $\overline{D^{(2)}_{\text{max}}}$, the opposite is true in position 2.
-This behaviour is resulted from that the transmitted signal can not be focused on both RISs fairly due to the miss alignment between the different components of the experiment.
-Additionally, it is seen that increasing the Tx gain increases $\overline{D^{(l)}_{\text{max}}}$ for both RISs where increasing the Tx gain $3$ dB leads to and approximately two-fold increase in $\overline{D^{(l)}_{\text{max}}}$ values.
-In Fig. \ref{fig:Reachable_BothRISs_Correlation_ForM}, we show the impact of $M$ on $\overline{D^{(l)}_{\text{max}}}$ for RIS 1 and RIS 2 when both RISs are reachable.
-It is seen that increasing $M$ increases $\overline{D^{(l)}_{\text{max}}}$ for both RISs, where doubling $M$ doubles $\overline{D^{(l)}_{\text{max}}}$ for both RISs.
+In Fig. \ref{fig:Reachable_BothRISs_Correlation_ForM}, we show the effect of $M$ and Tx gain on $\overline{D^{(l)}_{\text{max}}}$ for RIS 1 and RIS 2 when both RISs are reachable.
+It is observed that $\overline{D^{(1)}_{\text{max}}}$ is higher than $\overline{D^{(2)}_{\text{max}}}$.
+This behavior is resulted from that the transmitted signal can not be focused on both RISs fairly due to the miss alignment between the different components of the experiment.
+Additionally, it is seen that increasing the Tx gain increases $\overline{D^{(l)}_{\text{max}}}$ for both RISs where increasing the Tx gain $3$ dB leads to approximately two-fold increase in $\overline{D^{(l)}_{\text{max}}}$ values.
+Similarly, increasing $M$ also increases $\overline{D^{(l)}_{\text{max}}}$ for both RISs, where doubling $M$ doubles $\overline{D^{(l)}_{\text{max}}}$.

 In Fig. \ref{fig:MissDetection_RIS1RIS2}, the effect of $\widetilde{thr}$ on $P_{miss}$ of RIS 1 and RIS 2 is investigated.
 The results show that increasing $\widetilde{thr}$ leads to a higher $P_{miss}$ for both RISs.
-Specifically, when the Tx gain is $-50$ dB, increasing $\widetilde{thr}$ from $0.6$ to $0.8$ increases $P_{miss}$ from $0.23$ to $0.31$ for RIS 1 and from $0.09$ to $0.22$ for RIS 2.
+Specifically, when the Tx gain is $-50$ dB, increasing $\widetilde{thr}$ from $0.4$ to $1.2$ increases $P_{miss}$ from $0.12$ to $0.41$ for RIS 1 and from $0.03$ to $0.53$ for RIS 2.
 Moreover, increasing the Tx gain decreases the $P_{miss}$ for both RISs.
 This behavior is evident from Fig. \ref{fig:MissDetection_RIS1RIS2} for RIS 2.
-For example, when $\widetilde{thr}$ is set at $0.8$, increasing the Tx gain by $10$ dB reduces the $P_{miss}$ for RIS 1 from $0.22$ to $0.013$.
+For example, when $\widetilde{thr}$ is set at $1$, increasing the Tx gain by $10$ dB reduces the $P_{miss}$ for RIS 2 from $0.35$ to $0.03$.